 Law Standard 10.1.4 requires a majority of the committee members to have financial competency.
 The Standard does not specify how a majority is to be interpreted.
-A FAL could define the majority as any number greater than a simple majority if the first nation wished to do so.
+A FAL could define the majority as any number greater than a simple majority if the First Nation wished to do so.

-This requirement is intended to ensure that the individuals charged with detailed monitoring of the financial administration of the first nation have the skills and ability necessary to evaluate the financial health of the first nation.
-"Financial competency" is defined in section 2 of the Sample Law (and in the definition section of the Law Standards) as "the ability to read and understand financial statements that present accounting issues reasonably expected to be raised by the first nation's financial statements".
-This definition may permit some variation in requirements for skills and abilities among first nations.
+This requirement is intended to ensure that the individuals charged with detailed monitoring of the financial administration of the First Nation have the skills and ability necessary to evaluate the financial health of the First Nation.
+"Financial competency" is defined in section 2 of the Sample Law (and in the definition section of the Law Standards) as "the ability to read and understand financial statements that present accounting issues reasonably expected to be raised by the First Nation's financial statements".
+This definition may permit some variation in requirements for skills and abilities among First Nations.

-This subsection also requires all members of the committee to be independent as required in Law Standard 10.1.6.2.
+This subsection also requires all members of the committee to be independent as defined in Law Standard 10.1.6.1 and as required in Law Standard 10.1.6.2.

-Law Standard 10.2.4 allows the FAL to permit the council to appoint a councillor as an alternate member of the committee.
-The alternate member must the requirements in the FAL for committee membership.
+Law Standard 10.3 allows the FAL to permit the council to appoint a councillor as an alternate member of the committee.
+The alternate member must meet the requirements in the FAL for committee membership.
 The alternate member can attend committee meetings and may vote in place of another member of the committee who is unable to attend the meeting or who is unable to vote due to a conflict of interest.
 This authority to appoint an alternate member is permitted but not required in the FAL.
 This Standard is intended to provide additional flexibility in ensuring that the business of the committee is carried out efficiently - particularly where qualified individuals for the committee may be limited.

 Subsection (3): Law Standard 10.1.6.2 requires all members of the finance and audit committee to be independent.
-This subsection states that an individual is considered "independent" for purposes of being a member of the committee if the individual does not have a director or indirect financial relationship with the first nation government that could, in the opinion of council, reasonably interfere with the exercise of independent judgment as a member of the committee.
+This subsection states that an individual is considered "independent" for purposes of being a member of the committee if the individual does not have a direct or indirect financial relationship with the First Nation government that could, in the opinion of council, reasonably interfere with the exercise of independent judgment as a member of the committee.

-The independence requirement set out in Law Standard 10.1.6 is considered to be a critical element in helping to ensure the integrity of the first nation's financial management system.
+The independence requirement is considered to be a critical element in helping to ensure the integrity of the First Nation's financial management system.

-Subsection (4): requires the council to establish policies or procedures or to give directions respecting the following to ensure that members of the finance and audit committee are eligible to be members of the committee and are independent:
+Subsection (4): requires the council to establish policies and procedures respecting the following to ensure that members of the finance and audit committee are eligible to be members of the committee and are independent: